johnrsibert/JonzPandemic/index.md

 horizontal axis.
 Most of the ratios are near 0.015 for a morality rate of 1.5%, but there is a substantial number ratios greater than 0.02 up to a maximum 0.08.
-The Johns Hopkins University Coronavirus Resource Center pegs the case-fatality ratio in the United States to be about [1.8 deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).
+The Johns Hopkins University Coronavirus Resource Center pegs the case-fatality ratio in the United States to be about [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).

 **Wonkish:** The distribution of observed CFRs is skewed to the right,